ETHEntColl/PaulBornOCR/README.md

 #### Steps:
 1. Download the Tesseract installer from the official GitHub page:
    - **Download URL**: [Tesseract OCR Installer](https://github.com/UB-Mannheim/tesseract/wiki)
 2. Run the installer and select the default installation options.
-Tessaract should be installed in the following directory:
+Tesseract should be installed in the following directory:
    - `C:\Users\<YourUsername>\AppData\Local\Programs\Tesseract-OCR\tesseract.exe`

 ### 3. Install Miniconda